 TEDS’s partnership with Nairobi Evangelical Graduate School of Theology (NEGST) in Nairobi, Kenya involves three forms of collaboration: faculty exchange, doctoral student exchange, and partnership in common scholarship projects; as well as some shared administrative services.
 The intent of the partnership is mutual benefit, for the fulfillment of the institutional missions, and the strengthening and maturation of both institutions.

-Trinity has reciprocal articulation agreements with the Torch Trinity Graduate School of Theology (TTGST) in Seoul, Korea, which allow TEDS students to take master-level courses at TTGST and subsequently transfer approved units to TEDS.
-TTGST curricula have been closely patterned on those of TEDS, and courses are taught in English and Korean by resident and visiting faculty, many of whom have adjunct faculty status at Trinity International University.
-Full-time Deerfield TEDS faculty regularly teach at TTGST in both resident and visiting faculty capacities.
+Trinity has reciprocal articulation agreements with the Torch Trinity Graduate University (TTGU) in Seoul, Korea, which allow TEDS students to take master-level courses at TTGU and subsequently transfer approved units to TEDS.
+TTGU curricula have been closely patterned on those of TEDS, and courses are taught in English and Korean by resident and visiting faculty, many of whom have adjunct faculty status at Trinity International University.
+Full-time Deerfield TEDS faculty regularly teach at TTGU in both resident and visiting faculty capacities.
 Study in this context is recommended for those who feel called to ministry in Asia.
-The Torch Trinity Graduate School of Theology is approved by the Ministry of Education of the South Korean government and is accredited to offer master’s-level degrees, including the MDiv.
-TTGST’s academic programs are based on a curricular philosophy that is substantially congruent with TEDS.
-From its inception in March 1998, TTGST has been regarded as a valued partner in graduate theological education with Trinity.
+The Torch Trinity Graduate University is approved by the Ministry of Education of the South Korean government and is accredited to offer master’s-level degrees, including the MDiv.
+TTGU’s academic programs are based on a curricular philosophy that is congruent with TEDS.
+From its inception in March 1998, TTGU has been regarded as a valued partner in graduate theological education with Trinity.

-For additional information concerning the TTGST, please write to:
+For additional information concerning TTGU, please write to:

 The Center for Bioethics & Human Dignity (CBHD)

-Various conferences bring together a wide range of leaders across disciplinary, denominational, institutional, and
+CBHD conferences bring together a wide range of leaders across disciplinary, denominational, institutional, and cultural boundaries.
+Here are a few recent and upcoming offerings on the Trinity campus each July:

 Conferences in non-U.S. locations, such as: